 - An indication that the equipment being used is the quietest reasonably available

-- An indication that the works would be carried out in accordance with AS2436-1981 Guide to Noise Control on Construction, Maintenance and Demolition Sites
+- An indication that the works would be carried out in accordance with AS 2436-2010 Guide to noise and vibration control on construction, maintenance and demolition sites

 - The submission of a noise management plan in respect of the construction site